-1.8 After the run-in, the test vehicle shall be tested according to the Type 1 test procedure specified in Annex B6.
-The test shall be repeated until three valid test results have been obtained.
+1.8 After the run-in, the test vehicle shall be tested according to the Type 1 test procedure specified in Annex B6 and Annex B8.
+The test shall be repeated until the following number of valid test results have been obtained:

+For Level 1A: three tests

+For Level 1B: two tests

 Drive trace indexes shall be calculated according to paragraph 7. of Annex B7 and these shall fulfil the specified criteria in paragraph 7.3.
 These tests shall be performed in the same test cell as used for the tests prior to the run-in and by applying the same chassis dynamometer setting method.
-The system odometer setting Di shall be recorded prior to each test.
-The measured criteria emissions, CO2 emissions, fuel efficiency and energy consumption, as applicable and in accordance with paragraph 8.2.4.1., shall be calculated according to Annex7 TableA7/1 _Step_4a or Annex8 TableA8/5 _Step_4a.
+If this is not possible, the manufacturer shall justify the reason for using a different test cell.
+The system odometer setting Di in km shall be recorded prior to each test.
+The measured criteria emissions, CO2 emissions, fuel efficiency and electric energy consumption, as applicable and in accordance with paragraph 8.2.4.1., shall be calculated according to Annex7 TableA7/1 _Step_4a or Annex B8 TableA8/5 _Step_4a.

+1.9 For Level 1A and Level 2:

-1.9 For the determination of the run-in factor for the CO2 emissions, the coefficients CRI and Cconst in the following equation shall be calculated by a least squares regression analysis to four significant digits on all valid tests before and after the run-in:
+For the determination of the run-in factor for the CO2 emissions, the coefficients CRI and Cconst in the following equation shall be calculated by a least squares regression analysis to four significant digits on all valid tests before and after the run-in:

-MCO2,i=CRI∙lnDi-Ds+Cconst
+MCO2,i=- CRI∙lnDi-Ds+Cconst

 where: